 This fabulous soup not only uses things that most of us have stored, but it is also very adaptable to simple substitutions.
 Its quick and easy to make, which are also plus’s and the biggest bonus of all is, it is incredibly tasty!

 I guarantee this is bound to become a family favourite whether you are living in lock-down or not.
 The modesty of ingredients and ease of preparation alone make this a truly winning recipe!

-WHAT DO YOU NEED TO MAKE THIS SOUP
+WHAT DO YOU NEED TO MAKE THIS MINESTRONE SOUP RECIPE

 |¼ pound of dry spaghetti (you can use plain or whole wheat)|

 |1 (14-oz) tin of chopped tomatoes in tomato juice|

 |2 cups of frozen mixed vegetables|

 |Olive oil to drizzle|

 HINTS AND TIPS TO MAKE THIS MINESTRONE SOUP RECIPE

 The ingredients for this recipe are not written in stone.
 Feel free to substitute what you do have in the place of something which is asked for.